Riverscapes/gcd/docs/Workshops/2019/wats5150/excercises.md

 ---
-title: Workshop Exercises
+title: In Class Exercises
-weight: 2
+weight: 3
 ---
 During the [workshop in Aberdeen]({{ site.baseurl }}/Help/Workshops/workshop-schedules/2018/Aberdeen/), we worked through all of the GCD 7 Development deliverables by using excercises.
 The slides below walk us through each excercise and demo.